 KubeSail: Get your free Kubernetes Cluster

-kubectl,this is command line interface through which we can interact with Kubernetes API.
+kubectl, this is the command-line interface through which we can interact with Kubernetes API.

 Copy the contents of kubectl configuration and paste to your